How to Grow Cornus common name Dogwood

 Fabulous image credit to Joanna Kossak called "Path in snow amongst Cornus'Midwinter fire" in winter at RHS Wisely, just beautiful

-Cornus sericea 'Flaviramea and image of the varigated foliage
+Cornus varigated foliage

-When these whips were purchased, there was no immediate spot for the plants, so I temporarily left them in a tug with some soil and then, unfortunately, forgot about them.
+When these whips were purchased, there was no immediate spot for the plants, so I temporarily put them in a tug with some soil and then, unfortunately, forgot about them.
 Here they are some months later and, as you can see from the image, none worse for wear.
-In fact, the whips were doing well in the tug, growing, supporting new spring leaves and were planted out into a damp boggy area of the garden where they continue to do well as shown in the large image above.
+In fact, the whips were doing well in the tug, growing, supporting new spring leaves and I planted out into a damp boggy area of the garden where they continue to do well as shown in the large image above.

 The prunings are decorative and can be used as small plant /pea shoot supports, as shown here with some Bamboo prunings .